KatsaounisThanasis/Docker-Container-App-Az2003/README.md

  🚀 Deploy and Manage a C# Web App with Azure Container Apps

-This project is based on a Microsoft Learn guided module where I deployed and managed a containerized .NET application using Azure Container Apps and Azure DevOps Pipelines.
+I deployed and managed a containerized .NET application using Azure Container Apps and Azure DevOps Pipelines.

 🧠 What I Learned